unrenormalizable/cmin/README.md

   - compile to text LLVM IR
 - using bootstrap to get working C= compiler
 - add further features & language enhancements
   - built in smart pointer
+  - remove null: built in option
   - built in unit testing
   - multiple source files

 ## development principles

+- incremental, iterative, vertical sliced development
 - clean room implementation
   - **not allowed**: referring to any existing code.
   - **allowed**: tutorials / discussions on the web that is not code.